xx0x/eerium/README.md

 # Eerium
-C++ game project, something to improve programming skills, not a full game in any means
+C++ playground, something to improve programming skills, not a full game in any means

 ## Development Requirements